gitlabhq/gitlabhq/doc/university/high-availability/aws/README.md

 Select the RDS service from the Database section and create a new PostgreSQL instance.
 After choosing between a Production or Development instance we'll start with the actual configuration.
-On the image bellow we have the settings for this article but note the following two options which are of particular interest for HA:
+On the image below we have the settings for this article but note the following two options which are of particular interest for HA:

 1. Multi-AZ-Deployment is recommended as redundancy.
 Read more at